How to Build a Finance Team and Hire for High-Growth Startups

 There are three things you need to think about when you’re building a strategic finance function from the ground up—people, systems automation, and communication with the business about financial data.

 These aren’t exactly steps to building your finance team.
-But if you prioritize them roughly in the order listed, you’ll be able to lay the groundwork for a lean finance function that scales.
+But if you prioritize them roughly in the order listed, you’ll be able to lay the groundwork for a lean, modern finance function that scales.

 1. People with a Strategic Focus

-If the goal is to set finance up to provide strategic value to the business as it scales, you need to hire someone with a financial planning and analysis (FP&A) focus early.
-Accounting is just as important, but you likely already have processes in place to organize financial data from that perspective.
-More often, startups are missing the forward-thinking side that is so important in answering strategic business questions.
+If the goal is to set finance up to provide strategic value to the business as it scales, you need to hire someone with an FP&A focus early.
+SaaS accounting is just as important.
+But you likely already have accounting tools and processes in place to organize financial data from that perspective.
+More often, startups are missing the forward-thinking finance professional that focuses on answering strategic business questions.

 2. Systems Automation

 Automating systems reduces the amount of work your team needs to do while also enabling a much more granular level of data quality.
-It’s the key to scaling finance without always having to add new people to your team.
+It’s the key to scaling strategic financial management without always having to add new people to your team.

 There are three things finance teams need to do to get the most out of systems automation: